Sam-limyr/great-snakes/README.md

 Telegram photo cleaner:
     Cleans up Telegram import folders by deleting duplicates, thumbnails, and unwanted subfolders.

+Political Compass plotter:
+    Parses data from a csv output of a political compass test website, and plots it in a colorful graph.
+            Done with the help of [Jolyn Tan](https://github.com/jolynnn8D)

 Folder size checker:
     Lists the folder and file sizes contained within any specified directory.